 Cellulitis is an acute bacterial infection of the dermis and subcutaneous tissues of the skin.
 It is commonly caused by either Streptococcus pyogenes or Staphylococcus aureus.
-Cellulitis presents as an enlarging area of red, hot, swollen and tender skin.
+Cellulitis presents as an enlarging area of red, hot, swollen, and tender skin.
 Cellulitis can occur anywhere on the body but is most commonly seen on the lower leg.
-It may be accompanied by lymphangitis, which appears as a red streak following the lymphatic vessels towards the local lymph node (which can also be tender and enlarged).
+It may be accompanied by lymphangitis, which appears as a red streak following the lymphatic vessels towards the local lymph node (which may also be tender and enlarged).

 If untreated, cellulitis will progress rapidly.
 If appropriate antibiotics are commenced, the cellulitis should respond within hours to days.
 A lack of response suggests an alternative diagnosis.

 A patient with cellulitis may experience symptoms such as nausea and malaise.

 Signs of infection from cellulitis include:

 - An intense warm feeling in the area affected

 - Elevated inflammatory markers (eg, C-reactive protein [CRP], erythrocyte sedimentation rate [ESR]).